smetj/wishbone/docs/introduction.rst

 between the different modules.

-Modules are registered using :py:func:`wishbone.router.Default.initializeModule`.
+Modules are registered using :py:func:`wishbone.router.Default.registerModule`.
 The router takes care of the proper startup :py:func:`wishbone.router.Default.start` and shutdown :py:func:`wishbone.router.Default.start` sequence of the registered modules.